DualJustice/LiteChaCha/README.md

 ## Testing:

 * All functions of LiteChaCha were tested against relevant test vectors.
-A text file including most of the test vectors used is provided in this repository.
+A text file including most of the test vectors used is provided in the extras folder of this repository.

+  * The used test vectors can be found, for the most part, in the included sources below.

-* If you would like to test the ChaCha20 implementation yourself, there is a `ManualChaChaTests.ino` example file included.
-It should have enough information to help you get started.
+* If you would like to test the functionality and approximate runtime of the components of LiteChaCha yourself, there are test files included in the examples folder.
+They should have enough information to help you get started.

-* If you would like to test the X25519, Ed25519, or Poly1305 implementations yourself, there is a `ManualTests.ino` example file included. `ManualTests.ino` can also be used to find the approximate runtimes of these implementations.

-  * All tests use outdated versions of LiteChaCha.
-They are functionally similar to the latest version, but include code which makes it possible to run manual tests.

 ---